GSA/cio.gov-redo/_pages/programs-and-events/hybrid-braud-detection-prevention.md

 -   The utilization of modern tools to reimagine transform, and accelerate mission impact.

-**Fireside Chat #2:** Driving Data Based Decision Making- Modernizing IT Across Government Functions
+**Fireside Chat #2:** Driving Data Based Decision Making - Modernizing IT Across Government Functions

 -   How can you work with CIO's to Modernize IT?
 -   Highlight the challenges